Multirate filter bank and multidimensional directional filter banks: Tree-structured filter banks

 For any given subband analysis filter bank, we can split it into further subbands as shown in figure 8.
-By repeating this operation we can actually build a tree structured analysis bank.
+By repeating this operation we can actually build a tree-structured analysis bank.
 Example of a 1D tree structured filter bank is the one that results in an octave stacking of the passbands.
 In the 2D case, tree structures based on simple two-channel modules can offer sophisticated band-splitting schemes, especially if we combine the various configurations shown above.
 The directional filter bank which will be discussed below is one such example.

-Multidimensional Directional Filter Banks
+Multidimensional directional filter banks

 M-dimensional directional filter banks (MDFB) are a family of filter banks that can achieve the directional decomposition of arbitrary M-dimensional signals with a simple and efficient tree-structured construction.
 They have many distinctive properties like: directional decomposition, efficient tree construction, angular resolution and perfect reconstruction.

 In the general M-dimensional case, the ideal frequency supports of the MDFB are hypercube-based hyperpyramids.
 The first level of decomposition for MDFB is achieved by an N-channel undecimated filter bank, whose component filters are M-D "hourglass"-shaped filter aligned with the w1,...,wM respectively axes.
 After that, the input signal is further decomposed by a series of 2-D iteratively resampled checkerboard filter banks IRCli(Li)(i=2,3,...,M), where IRCli(Li)operates on 2-D slices of the input signal represented by the dimension pair (n1,ni) and superscript (Li) means the levels of decomposition for the ith level filter bank.
 Note that, starting from the second level, we attach an IRC filter bank to each output channel from the previous level, and hence the entire filter has a total of 2(L1+...+LN) output channels.

-Multidimensional Oversampled Filter Banks
+Multidimensional oversampled filter banks

 Oversampled filter banks are multirate filter banks where the number of output samples at the analysis stage is larger than the number of input samples.
 It is proposed for robust applications.
 One particular class of oversampled filter banks is nonsubsampled filter banks without downsampling or upsampling.
 The perfect reconstruction condition for an oversampled filter bank can be stated as a matrix inverse problem in the polyphase domain.

 For IIR oversampled filter banks, perfect reconstruction have been studied in Wolovich and Kailath. in the context of control theory.
 While for FIR oversampled filter banks we have to use a different strategy for 1-D and M-D, FIR filter are more popular since they are easier to implement.
 For 1-D oversampled FIR filter banks, the Euclidean algorithm plays a key role in the matrix inverse problem.
 However, the Euclidean algorithm fails for multidimensional (MD) filters.
 For MD filter, we can convert the FIR representation into a polynomial representation. and then use Algebraic geometry and Gröbner bases to get the framework and the reconstruction conditions for the multidimensional oversampled filter banks.